-1.3 Is any interest earned on amounts awaiting investment or disbursement?
+I.4 Is any interest earned on amounts awaiting investment or disbursement?

-The Custodian, or an affiliate of the Custodian, may retain any interest earned on assets awaiting investment or disbursement.
-You understand and agree that this interest (generally referred to as "float") will be retained by the Custodian as additional compensation for the provision of services provided by the Custodian with respect to your Traditional IRA.
+The Custodian or an affiliate may retain any interest earned on assets awaiting investment or disbursement.
+You understand and agree that this interest (generally referred to as "float") will be retained by us as additional compensation for the provision of services with respect to your Traditional IRA.
 Such interest shall generally be a prevailing interest rate.

-Assets awaiting investment include (a) new deposits to the Traditional IRA, including interest and dividends, and (b) any un-invested assets held by the Traditional IRA caused by an instruction to the Custodian to purchase or sell securities, where investment instructions are received too late in the day to be completed.
-The Custodian may also earn float on distributions from the time funds are distributed from your IRA until you cash the check or other payment method is completed.
+Assets awaiting investment include (a) new deposits to the Traditional IRA, including interest and dividends, and (b) any un-invested assets held by the Traditional IRA caused by an instruction to us to purchase or sell securities where investment instructions are received too late in the day to be completed.
+We may also earn float on distributions from the time funds are distributed from your IRA until you cash the check or other payment method is completed.